Frustrated Abraham stopped from taking penalty by Chelsea captain Azpilicueta as Jorginho scores his second | Goal.com

 Cesar Azpilicueta was forced to step in and stop Tammy Abraham taking a penalty in Chelsea's Premier League clash with Crystal Palace.

-The England forward grabbed the ball after Kai Havertz had won his side a second spot-kick of the afternoon, with Abraham keen to get off the mark in the league for the 2020-21 campaign.
+The England forward grabbed the ball after Kai Havertz had won his side a second spot-kick of the afternoon, with Abraham keen to add to his tally in the league for the 2020-21 campaign.

 Jorginho, who had already tucked home one penalty in the match, is the Blues' designated penalty taker and was expecting to step up again.